wp-plugins/akeebabackupcore/readme.txt

 == Upgrade Notice ==

+= 1.0.2 =
+Javascript related issues affecting upgraders have been fixed.
+A high priority issue regarding the permissions of restored off-site directories has been fixed.

 = 1.0.1 =
 Fixes a packaging issue which would cause version 1.0.0 to fail working at all